md-shahriar-kabir/md-shahriar-kabir/README.md

 ## 👨‍💻 About Me

-Hi, I'm **Shahriar Kabir**, a passionate **Junior MERN Stack Developer** from Bangladesh 🇧🇩.
+Hi, I'm **Shahriar Kabir**, a passionate **Junior Full Stack Developer** from Bangladesh 🇧🇩.

-I build modern, responsive, and scalable web applications using **MongoDB, Express.js, React, Next.js, and Node.js**.
+I build modern, responsive, and scalable web applications using **MongoDB, Express.js, React, Next.js,Node.js, PostgreSql, Prisma, Docker, CI/CD Pipeline**.
 Alongside web development, I have experience working with CMS platforms, server management, and live production environments, giving me a broader understanding of how applications are developed, deployed, and maintained in the real world.

 * 🌱 Currently learning and improving my Full-Stack Development skills
-* 🚀 Building projects with the MERN Stack and Next.js
+* 🚀 Building projects with the Full Stack and Next.js
 * 💡 Interested in Web Development, UI/UX, and Backend Architecture
 * 🤝 Open to collaborating on innovative projects
 * 📫 Reach me: **shahriar.bizwork@gmail.com**